City-of-Helsinki/drupal-helfi-kuva/README.md

 ## Instance specific features

-Kuva has no instance specific features.
+KUVA has no instance specific features.